 Through hole (wired) resistor components are usually close to cylindrical, but with a slightly narrowed middle.
 They also usually have colored bands that indicate their resistance value and tolerance.

-Much higher wattage resistors are a lot larger than 1/4W resistors, and typically look different.
-They usually have their resistance value written on them and they often also have their wattage written on them as well.
+Much higher wattage resistors are a lot larger than 1/4W resistors.
+They also usually look different, have their resistance value written on them, and they often also have their wattage written on them as well.

 On schematic diagrams, the resistor component is usually indicated by jagged lines or less commonly as a rectangle.
 A recommended resistance value is usually written next to it if it is jagged lines, or inside of it if a rectangle is used as a schematic symbol.

 - Ω – Omega symbol used to indicate the resistance in Ohms.

 Most resistors are rated for 1/4W (0.25W).
 However, it is still recommended to stay below 0.125W (1/8W).